omertol/Search-Engine/README.md

 ### Accessing the Project

-The external IP address of the VM: http://34.16.109.155:8080 you can access the search engine by activating it at http://34.16.109.155:8080/search?query=YOUR+QUERY
+The external IP address of the VM: http://34.16.109.155:8080

+You can access the search engine by activating it at

+http://34.16.109.155:8080/search?query=YOUR+QUERY

 Link to our Google Cloud Storage bucket: